awsdocs/amazon-connect-admin-guide/doc_source/auto-associate-profile-using-phone-profile-key.md

 To revert to the default behavior, run the following command on the CLI:

-`aws customer-profiles put-profile-object-type --domain-name {domain} --object-type-name CTR --description "No inferred contact record profiles" --template-id CTR`
+`aws customer-profiles put-profile-object-type --domain-name {domain} --object-type-name CTR --description "Revert to inferred contact record profiles" --template-id CTR`